-The products sold will be restricted to the boundary of the Republic of Uganda (1.3733° N, 32.2903° E).
-The project activity will involve households across the host country.
+The products sold will be restricted to the boundary of the Republic of Kenya.
+The activity will involve households across the host country.
 The location of each clean energy installation as per the household address or the address of the nearest bank branch that has distributed product of provided loan will be recorded in MicroEnergy Credit's Credit Tracker Platform.